wangz10/ModelGenerator/docs/docs/quick_start.md

   --config configs/examples/wandb.yaml
 ```

+We provide some useful examples in `configs/examples`.
 Configs use the LAST value for each attribute.
-Check the full configuration in `logs/lightning_logs/your-experiment/config.yaml`, or if using wandb `logs/config.yaml`.
+Check the full configuration logged with each experiment in `logs/lightning_logs/your-experiment/config.yaml`, or if using wandb `logs/config.yaml`.

 ## Use LoRA for parameter-efficient finetuning
 This also avoids saving the full model, only the LoRA weights are saved.